danjphill/TeamRedProject/readme.md

 First install Docker.
 You can download it here https://docs.docker.com/get-docker/

-First Clone this repo to your computer.
+Next clone or download this repo to your computer.

 Navigate inside the folder `cd teamredproject`